 Riddles are a type of brain teasers that are often worded in form of a question.
 These questions include clues that are often puzzling and misleading, thus forcing you to think away from a valid answer.
-That’s what clever tricky riddles deploy!
+That’s what these tricky riddles for kids deploy!

-While solving funny riddles for kids may seem easy, you have to think beyond the obvious to get to the answer.
+While solving fun riddles for kids may seem easy, you have to think beyond the obvious to get to the answer.

 Just like would you rather questions for kids, children find riddles both entertaining and intriguing.
 Kids (and adults!) of all ages just love them.
 What’s more, there are several benefits of riddles for kids.